laalaguer/thor-requests.py/README.md

+# thor-request.py
 VeChain for humans.

 This library enables you to talk to VeChain blockchain without hassle.

-Covers most topic on contract interaction, vet transfer and transaction debug.
+- Covers most topic on contract interaction, vet transfer, vtho transfer and transaction debug.

-It automatically estimate gas and decode events/revert reasons for you.
+- Automatically estimate gas and decode events/revert reasons for you.

 ## Installation